Towson University’s Career Center recruitment services include, but are not limited to, the following:

 Career Center Recruitment Policies

 The Career Center reserves the right to decline to post a position if the Career Center has questions about the legitimacy of the job listing or the represented employer.
-Employers recognize that if a job seeker raises concerns about a job posted on Hire@TU, the employer’s job and/or account may be modified and/or deleted.
+Employers recognize that if a job seeker raises concerns about a job posted on Handshake, the employer’s job and/or account may be modified and/or deleted.

 In addition, employers/individuals receiving Career Center recruitment services must provide a safe and appropriate work environment for students and alumni, agree to follow all applicable laws, and conform to the following standards: